 17 acting careers ruined by a single role: ‘I lost everything overnight’

-17 acting careers destroyed by a single role: ‘I lost everything overnight’

 From Faye Dunaway’s notorious performance as Joan Crawford to the silent movie idol whose stardom was destroyed once audiences heard his ‘squeaky voice’, here Adam White salutes 17 stars who made movies that permanently damaged their careers